RHInception/re-docs/intro/overview.rst

 Scenario
 ========

-We work in a software shop and we have been told to decreate our time to delivery.
+We work in a software shop and we have been told to decrease our time to delivery.
 We took some measurements and realized that even with `Jenkins <http://jenkins-ci.org/>`_ and some home-brewed systems for deployment, we're still spending ≥ **20%** of our sprint time on *just